Off-Campus Activities & Programs

 Law & Graduate Housing Search Program

-Held in June, this intensive 2.5-day apartment and roommate hunt in Boston allows students to meet with reputable realtors, view apartments, and connect with potential roommates.
+Held during the Spring semester, this single-day apartment and roommate hunt in Boston allows students to meet with reputable realtors, view apartments, and connect with potential roommates.

 Living off-campus is not always easy.
 There’s rent to pay each month, groceries to buy, an apartment to keep clean, and roommates to live with.
 The Off-Campus Housing Office staff will work with students seeking help with tenant/landlord disputes, roommate conflicts, and general housing issues.
 If the office staff is not properly equipped to deal with a situation, they will provide other resources for students to explore.